NCEAS/oss-2014/day-08/sql-basics/sql-tutorial-activity.md

 ```
 # Group functions

 SQL provides the ability to group results using a grouping variable along with an aggregation function.
 This allows calculation of the sum of a column grouped by another column (e.g., sum of tree height by species).
 In the example below, we count the number of records in each habitat.
-To use `group by`, records must be sorted by the gourping variables, which is accomplished with the `order by` clause.
+To use `group by`, records must be sorted by the grouping variables, which is accomplished with the `order by` clause.

 ```sql
 -- SELECT with an aggregation function using group by